akira-io/laravel-spectra/README.md

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Contributions are welcome!
+Please follow the conventional commits specification for all commits.

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+If you discover a security vulnerability, please email security@akira-io.com.
+All security vulnerabilities will be promptly addressed.

 ## Credits